 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-For information on making an in-year application, parents should contact the local authority admissions team at Admissions and Information Service, Newcastle City Council, Room 225 Civic Centre, Barras Bridge, Newcastle, NE1 8QH on 0191 278 7878 or by email at admissions.information@newcastle.gov.uk.
-Please visit our school website for further information https://www.stcuthbertsk.newcastle.sch.uk/website
+For information on making an in-year application, parents should contact the local authority admissions team at Admissions and Information Service, Newcastle City Council, Room 225 Civic Centre, Barras Bridge, Newcastle, NE1 8QH on 0191 278 7878 or by email at admissions.information@newcastle.gov.uk. [www.stcuthbertsk.newcastle.sch.uk/website]